-Redistribution and use of this software and associated documentation ("Software"), with or without modification, are permitted provided that the following conditions are met:

-- 1. Redistributions of source code must retain copyright statements and notices.
-Redistributions must also contain a copy of this document. - 2.
-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
-The name "ExoLab" must not be used to endorse or promote products derived from this Software without prior written permission of Intalio Inc. For written permission, please contact info@exolab.org. - 4.
-Products derived from this Software may not be called "Castor" nor may "Castor" appear in their names without prior written permission of Intalio Inc. Exolab.
-Castor and Intalio are trademarks of Intalio Inc. - 5.
-Due credit should be given to the ExoLab Project (http://www.exolab.org/).
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: 1.
+Redistributions of source code must retain the above copyright notice, this list of conditions, and the following disclaimer.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions, and the disclaimer that follows these conditions in the documentation and/or other materials provided with the distribution.
+3. The name "JDOM" must not be used to endorse or promote products derived from this software without prior written permission.
+For written permission, please contact license@jdom.org.
+4. Products derived from this software may not be called "JDOM", nor may "JDOM" appear in their name, without prior written permission from the JDOM Project Management (pm@jdom.org).